tum-pbs/autoreg-pde-diffusion/README.md

 In the following, all commands should be run from the root directory of this source code.
 Running the training or sampling code in the `src` directory requires the generation of data sets as described in the following.

-## Basic Usage
+## Model Training, Sampling, and Evaluation
-Once the data sets are generated, models can be trained using the scripts `src/training_*.py`, trained models can be sampled with `src/sample_models_*.py`, and model predictions can be evaluated and visualized with `src/plot_*.py`.
-Each script contains various configuration options at the beginning of the file.
+Once the data sets are generated, model architectures can be trained using the scripts `src/training_*.py`, trained models can be sampled with `src/sample_models_*.py`, and model predictions can be evaluated and visualized with `src/plot_*.py`.
+Each script contains various configuration options and architecture selections at the beginning of the file.
 All files should be run according to the following pattern:
 ```shell
 python src/training_*.py
 python src/sample_models_*.py